How to Change a Room Style {for cheap!}

 The gold bowl and other accessories on the coffee table needed to be toned down a bit.
 I reused faux succulents from my St Patty’s door hanging and made arrangements in two blue Japanese tea cups.

-Little bits of mediterranean blue are also making it’s way into the kitchen (and other rooms).
-The open concept bottom floor has a nice, cohesive feel now.
+Little bits of Mediterranean blue also made its way into the kitchen (and other rooms).
+The open-concept bottom floor has a nice, cohesive feel now.

 The last styling I changed is our side table.
 It has a sculptural look with candle pillar holders which makes a lovely focal point when you first walk into the room.